-Every amateur and pro photographer knows that preparation for your shoot is the key to everything running smoothly and you getting that perfect shot.
-Having the right equipment on hand and organized in the right way makes a huge difference when you’re out in the field and need to access your gear.
+Whether an amateur or a pro, every photographer knows that preparation for your shoot is the key to everything running smoothly and you getting that perfect shot.
+Having the right equipment on hand and organised in the right way makes a huge difference when you’re out in the field and need to access your gear.

-The first step is of course to figure out what you’re going to take on your outing.
+The first step in packing your camera bag is to figure out what you’re going to take on your outing.
 Are you heading out for a couple of hours to take a few snaps in the city?
-Or are you heading away for a multi day expedition in the wilderness?
-The mission you’re going on will dictate what equipment you need which then in turn dictates which bag is best for you.
+Or are you heading away for a multi-day expedition in the wilderness?
+Your mission will largely dictate what equipment you need - which in turn will dictate which camera bag is best for you to take.

-Once you’ve decided which bag you’re taking you need to get it set up for the mission ahead.
+Once you’ve decided which bag you’re taking, you need to get it set up for the mission ahead.
 Most camera bags will have adjustable dividers and inserts.
-These are generally fixed to the internal walls of the bag via Velcro – just pull them off and stick them back on in whatever configuration suits you best.
-Just make sure that all your precious bodies and lenses are snug, you don’t want your stuff rattling around, if your equipment is rattling around then wrap them up with some extra foam or a t shirt to keep your gear snug.
+These are generally fixed to the internal walls of the bag via velcro – just pull them off and stick them back on in whatever configuration suits you best.

-An alternative to dividers is to utilize packing cubes – these are small ‘bags within a bag’ with plenty of padding and usually a zip-up style.
-Filling camera cubes up with your equipment then pack the cubes into the bags.
-This often offers an extra layer of protection as well, although it can slow down the time it takes to access your equipment, just bear that in mind.
+An alternative to dividers is to utilise camera packing cubes.
+These are small ‘bags within a bag’ with plenty of padding and usually a zip-up style.
+Filling camera cubes up with your equipment then packing the cubes into larger bags offers an extra layer of protection.

 It’s also possible to use camera equipment packing cubes as an alternative to a camera specific bag.
-Put your camera gear inside the cubes and then place the cubes in your every day rucksack.
+Put your camera gear inside the cubes, and then place the cubes in your everyday backpack.
 This can be a versatile option for many photographers.
 See here for more information on packing a bag that is not a camera bag.